haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ### Machine-learning-based modelling of antibodies

 The release of Alphafold2 in late 2020 has brought structure prediction methods to a new frontier, providing accurate models for the majority of known proteins.
-This revolution did not spare antibodies, with [Alphafold2-multimer](https://github.com/sokrypton/ColabFold) and other prediction methods (most notably [ABodyBuilder2](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabpred/abodybuilder2/)) performing nicely on the variable regions.
+This revolution did not spare antibodies, with [Alphafold2-multimer](https://github.com/sokrypton/ColabFold) and other prediction methods (most notably [ABodyBuilder2](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabpred/abodybuilder2/), from the ImmuneBuilder suite) performing nicely on the variable regions.

 For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.